Al-Tabban

-Khirbet at-Tabban (Arabic: خربة التبان, also: al-Tabban) is a small Palestinian herding hamlet in the South Hebron Hills, within the Masafer Yatta cluster of communities in the Hebron Governorate of the southern West Bank.
+Khirbet at-Tabban (Arabic: خربة التبان, also: al-Tabban) was a small Palestinian herding hamlet in the South Hebron Hills, within the Masafer Yatta cluster of communities in the Hebron Governorate of the southern West Bank.
 Like other Masafer Yatta localities, it lies in Area C under Israeli civil and military control.
 Much of the surrounding area was designated Firing Zone 918 for military training in the 1980s, with residents facing demolition orders, planning restrictions and recurrent incidents affecting civilian life.
+In 2020s, Israel demolished the hamlet.